dzhng/llm-api/README.md

 - Clean interface for text and chat completion for OpenAI and Azure models
 - Catch token overflow errors automatically on the client side
-- Handle rate limit and any other API errors as gracefully as possible (e.g. exponential backoff for rate-limit).
+- Handle rate limit and any other API errors as gracefully as possible (e.g. exponential backoff for rate-limit)
+- Support for browser, edge, and node environments

 ```typescript
 import { OpenAIChatApi } from 'llm-api';